jupyterlab/extension-examples/README.md

 - The list of used JupyterLabo API and Contribution Points.
 - Some code parts to explain the internal working.

 We have structured the examples based on the [extension points](https://jupyterlab.readthedocs.io/en/stable/developer/extension_points.html).
+Browse the previews here after or skip them and [jump directly to the sections for developers](#prerequisites).

 ## Basic